Nonstabilizerness Estimation using Graph Neural Networks

 All stabilizer states are removed from the original dataset, leaving only the quantum circuits labeled as magic states (with label one).
 Subsequently, the median of the $M_2$ values of the remaining circuits is computed and taken as the threshold $M_2$ to distinguish between circuits with low and high $M_2$.
 This procedure makes the classification task particularly challenging, as the median corresponds to a region densely populated by quantum circuits with similar $M_2$ values.
-The violin plots in Figure~\ref{fig:sre_based_data_distribution} illustrates the distribution of $M_2$ values across the product-state datasets.
-The horizontal lines in the plot represent the median $M_2$ value for each dataset shown along the x-axis.
-As expected, quantum circuits with qubit numbers between $2$ and $10$ exhibit a narrower range of $M_2$ values compared to circuits with qubit numbers between $11$ and $25$.

-We note that by choosing the median as the threshold $M_2$ value in our dataset we ensure that is balanced between the two labels: low-$M_2$ and high-$M_2$.
-However, the threshold choice is a way to parametrizes the difficulty of the classification task.
-In particular, for low $M_2$ threshold the SRE-based classification becomes a physics-motivated problem where the goal is to distinguish between stabilizer and magic states on a real quantum hardware.
-In this case, the threshold will respresent an indication of the quantum noise impact on the $M_2$ value of the stabilizer states.
+We refer the reader to the Section~\ref{data_classification_sre_appendix} for a detailed analysis of the data generated for the SRE-based classification problem.